 Pro tip - do not overmix the batter as too much air will make large air pockets which result in holes in the pancake when cooking.

-- In a skillet or saucepan, combine the grated coconut with sugar and almond essence.
+- Combine the grated coconut, sugar, and almond essence, with melted butter in a skillet or saucepan.
 Cook on medium-low heat for 10 to 15 minutes until the sugar dissolves and the coconut softens.
 Then add the raisins and vanilla extract.
 Cool to room temperature.

 Pro tip - keep the heat to medium-low other the sugar will caramelize giving you a darker color.
 I like my filling light and pretty.